193s/margn/README.md

 [![Build Status](https://travis-ci.org/193s/margn.svg)](https://travis-ci.org/193s/margn)

-margn is a JVM-based scripting language that compiles into Java class file.
+margn is a JVM-based scripting language that compiles your source code into a Java class file.

 ```c
 let a = 100;